 - college, university or workplace nurseries

-How to choose a pre-school place
+How to choose an early learning and childcare place

-What do children do at pre-school
+What do children do at early learning and childcare centres

 Children with additional support needs

 If your child has additional needs, you should contact the local authority to discuss this.
 Your child will be given priority in the allocation of an early learning and childcare place.
 The child may also be able to stay on at pre-school early learning and childcare after their fifth birthday if this would be helpful.